 The time and location of

-SmartZone Board Meetings 2017.pdf are published through the City of Ann Arbor’s normal meeting notification process and are available online.
-The Smartzone is included in the City of Ann Arbor’s Comprehensive Annual Financial Report (CAFR) as a Component Unit, and therefore, its financial statements are audited.
+The SmartZone is included in the City of Ann Arbor’s Annual Comprehensive Financial Report as a Component Unit, and therefore, its financial statements are audited.

 SmartZone has spent its money pursuing the items identified in its